bloxberg-org/cert-deployer/README.md

 1. The cert-deployer uses a separate class to access the wallet's private key which should be stored under the path provided.
 Ideally, that location is not permanently accessible (e.g. USB stick) improving security.

+Rename the conf_template.ini to conf_eth.ini once filled with your parameters

 ### Long story short